 10. Do Show Up For Rope Drop

 I never try to miss a rope drop.
-There is something special about arriving early for park opening.
-Plus, some of the parks have special ways to celebrate the opening of each day.
+There is something special about arriving early (about an hour or so before the scheduled opening time) for park opening.
+Some of the parks have special ways to celebrate the opening of each day.
 For example, Magic Kingdom has a welcome show at Cinderella Castle called Let the Magic Begin.
 Though, to be honest, it’s not as good as the old welcoming show involving Mickey Mouse and friends on the Walt Disney World Railroad.
 Man, I miss that show — a lot.
 Animal Kingdom also does something special before it officially opens.
 The few times over the years I’ve been there for rope drop, macaws have taken flight and it’s truly a magical way to begin the day.
 It might be too early for you, but arrive for rope drop at least one time.
+Plus, if you get there early enough, you just might be able to hit up the most popular attractions before the lines get too long.
 You won’t regret it.

 Hopefully these Disney Do’s help all those new to the magical world of Disney.
 If you have any other questions, please don’t hesitate to reach out and ask!